Razyapoo/Indoor-Positioning-System/README.md

 │   │   └── User documentation                   # User guides and manuals
-│   ├── Journal                                  # Journal entries related to the project │   └── Papers                                   # Research papers and articles (Motivation for the project) ├── Data for Indoor Positioning System (GUI)     # Data files prepared to be opened in the IPS (GUI) application │   ├── Ground truth distances                   # Ground truth distance data for experiments (used for correction of UWB measurements)
+│   ├── Journal                                  # Journal entries related to the project │   └── Papers                                   # Research papers and articles (Motivation for the project) ├── Data for Indoor Positioning System (GUI)     # Data files prepared to open in the IPS (GUI) application │   ├── Ground truth distances                   # Ground truth distance data for experiments (used for correction of UWB measurements)
 │   │   ├── Experiment 109                       # Prepared data for Experiment 109
 │   │   ├── Experiment 113                       # Prepared data for Experiment 113